 In contrast, PoW forces network participants to expend computing resources by mining randomly generated cryptographic hashes to verify blocks without giving preference to individual users.
 Block overseers under PoS, a closer relative of DPoS, are assigned mining power based on the amount of cryptocurrency they hold.

 PoS and DPoS have been widely criticized for enabling subjectivity and centralization of network decision-making.
-Staking model skeptics caution that PoS and DPoS super-majorities can band together and unduly influence collective interests, making validation slower and less neutral than in PoW blockchains.
+Staking model skeptics caution that PoS and DPoS super-majorities can band together to unduly influence collective interests, making validation slower and less neutral than in PoW blockchains.

-Critics again voiced their concerns when the entire EOS network froze on June 16, just two days after the first release version, "Dawn," had activated.
-Block producers locked seven accounts the next day to stop malicious actors from hacking into wallets and stealing user funds.
+These concerns came into full view when the entire EOS network froze on June 16, just two days after the first release version “Dawn” had activated.
+Block producers locked 7 accounts the next day to stop malicious actors from hacking into wallets and stealing user funds.

-Five days later, the EOS Core Arbitration Forum (ECAF) executed an "Emergency Measure of Protection Order" halting inbound and outbound transactions to and from 27 wallet addresses without explanation, stoking outcry the bans set a dangerous precedent allowing users to be terminated and transactions to be reversed without cause — a risk not seen on the bitcoin network.
+Five days later, the EOS Core Arbitration Forum (ECAF) executed an “Emergency Measure of Protection Order” halting inbound and outbound transactions to and from 27 wallet addresses without explanation, stoking outcry that the bans set a dangerous precedent of terminating users and reversing transactions without cause — a risk not seen on the bitcoin network.

-Larimer, under pressure from the controversy, issued a statement recommending the dispute resolution body retreat into a passive role.
+Larimer, under pressure from the controversy, sent out a statement recommending the dispute resolution body retreat into a passive role.

 Since going live, the EOS network has struggled with defective source code.
-EOS' bug bounty program awarded a freelance software developer six-figures on the first day of the main network's release at a rate of $10,000 for every error patched.
+The EOS bug bounty program awarded a freelance software developer 6-figures on the first day of the main network’s release at a rate of $10,000 for every error patched.